MnBr$_2$ on the graphene on Ir(110) substrate: growth, structure, and super-moir\`e: Results and discussion

 \subsection{Morphological Evolution with Temperature in Growth and Annealing}

 Figure \ref{Fig_dep_temp} compares the morphology of MnBr$_2$ as a function of growth temperature.
 Figure \ref{Fig_dep_temp}(a), taken at 77\,K after growth at 80\,K with unavoidable annealing to $\approx 150$\,K in between due to sample transfer, reveals fractal island growth with smooth edges and no preferential orientation.
 The smooth edges suggest limited edge diffusion during the annealing period.
-In the absence of annealing at $\approx$ 150\,K, the islands would probably have retained even more irregular fractal shape.
+In the absence of annealing at $\approx$ 150\,K, the islands would probably have retained an even more irregular fractal shape.
 As shown in the inset of Figure \ref{Fig_dep_temp}(a), most of the islands exhibit a single well-defined moiré orientation, except when grown together; an example of this is found in the upper left corner of the contrast-enhanced inset.
-The inset shows stripes of the Gr/Ir(110) substrate moiré.
-The average periodicity is 3.3\,nm \cite{Kraus22}, although due to the magnification effect of the Gr/Ir(110) moiré for strain and defects, substantial variations occur around this average.
+One island in the inset does not display a visible moiré, for which the reason will be discussed in Section Super-moiré.
+The inset also shows the moiré of the Gr/Ir(110) substrate, which is always present, but much better visible for the specific bias used to take Figure~\ref{Fig_dep_temp}(a).
+The average moiré stripe periodicity is 3.3\,nm \cite{Kraus22}, although due to the magnification effect of the Gr/Ir(110) moiré for strain and defects, substantial variations occur around this average.
 In any case, even when the MnBr$_2$ moiré stripes are parallel to those of the substrate, their wavelength is substantially smaller.
 Second-layer islands are largely absent.
-The average distance between islands of about 25\,nm is much smaller than the typical separation of about 150\,nm between steps or other surface defects.
+The average distance between islands of about 25\,nm is much smaller than the typical separation between steps or other surface defects of about 150\,nm.
 This implies the dominance of homogeneous nucleation.